ekalavya-cmd/code-snippet-manager/README.md

 3. **Configure environment variables**
    - Navigate to the `server` directory
-   - Update the `.env` file with your configuration:
+   - Create a `.env` file with your configuration:
    ```env
    PORT=3000
    MONGO_URI=mongodb://localhost:27017/snippetDB
    ADMIN_EMAIL=admin@csm.com
    JWT_SECRET=your-secure-jwt-secret-here
    ```

+   > **⚠️ Security Note**: The `.env` file contains sensitive information and should never be committed to version control.
+It is already included in `.gitignore` to prevent accidental commits.

 4. **Install server dependencies**
    ```bash